There is little scrutiny of 'natural' deaths behind bars

 "So we have this very old, antiquated idea that the coroner or medical examiner, when they say a death was from natural causes or from homicide, that that should somehow determine whether or not people got what they needed behind bars," Venters said.

-The Office of Inspector General for the BOP recently launched an investigation into all non-natural federal inmate deaths in custody from 2014 to 2021.
+The Office of Inspector General for the Bureau of Prisons recently launched an investigation into all non-natural federal inmate deaths in custody from 2014 to 2021.
 Natural deaths are not included in this investigation.

 But NPR spoke with multiple families of inmates who died natural deaths who believed their loved one's death warrants scrutiny.
 For instance: an inmate in a prison medical center in Springfield, Mo., waited weeks to be treated for bleeding in his digestive tract.
 He died soon after hospitalization.
 An inmate in Arkansas complained of stomach pain for a year and a half before his death.
 His family was not provided with any more details.